zentrum-lexikographie/dwdsmor/README.md

 The coverage of the DWDSmor automata of the German language depends on

-1. the DWDSmor grammar, which defines lemmatisation, inflection, and word-formation rules for written German, and
+1. a DWDSmor lexicon, which declares lexical entries with lemmas, stem forms, word classes, and inflection classes of the covered lexical words, and
-2. a DWDSmor lexicon, which declares lexical entries with lemmas, stem forms, word classes, and inflection classes of the covered lexical words.
+2. the DWDSmor grammar, which defines lemmatisation, inflection, and word-formation rules for written German.

 While the DWDSmor grammar for word-formation is still work in progress, its inflection grammar is very comprehensive.
 The inflection grammar as